 As a programme jointly offered by the Department of Finance and the Department of Statistics, its students are doubly accessible to the opportunities offered by both departments.
 Professor Yam said, ‘Over 75% of our students have participated in overseas exchange programmes.
 QFRM provides strong support on professional development as well, investing resources on career coaching and counselling.’
 Professor Chow added, ‘Workshops on CV writing, interview skills and sharing sessions with alumni and practitioners, among other things, are organized throughout the year.
 Those who graduated in 2016 had on average completed three internships by the time of graduation.
 The students may also join the mentorship and buddy programmes organized by either department.’

 QFRM graduates are well prepared for further study or career development in the industry.
-Professor Chow said, ‘Many of our graduates pursued postgraduate studies in renowned institutions such as Imperial College London, Columbia, Pennsylvania and Berkeley in areas such as Statistics, Finance and Economics.
-Others are employed by institutions and companies such as the Hong Kong Monetary Authority, HKEx, Goldman Sachs, Bank of America Merrill Lynch, Deutsche Bank, BlackRock, Microsoft, HSBC, etc.’
+Professor Chow said, ‘Many of our graduates pursued postgraduate studies in renowned institutions such as Imperial College London, Columbia, UPenn and UC Berkeley in areas such as Statistics, Finance and Economics.
+Others are employed by institutions and companies such as the Hong Kong Monetary Authority, HKEX, Goldman Sachs, Bank of America Merrill Lynch, Deutsche Bank, BlackRock, Microsoft, HSBC, etc.’

 Established in 2009, QFRM is consistently ranked top among the quantitatively related programmes in Hong Kong.
 Professor Yam has this advice for the prospective students: ‘Talk with the senior students during the Open Day of CUHK in October and see if our programme fits your needs.
 Always think of both your career path and your interests, which can help you make the right decision.’